Planning the Training

 Demands of the sport

-There can be variety within the sport, however, depending quite simply on which stroke(s) are your best and you use in competition, as well as on what distance you travel on race day.
+There can be a variety within the sport, however, depending quite simply on which stroke(s) are your best and you use in competition, as well as on what distance you travel on race day.
 This means that there is an element of specialisation in swimming, much as Linford Christie and Rob de Castella have somewhat diverse approaches to running.
-A 25-metre swim would give a similar competition time to the 100 metres sprinter, while a 200 metre effort could give a race duration between 1½ to 2 minutes, and an endurance event of 1500 metres may require between 14 to 20 minutes, depending on age, standard and gender.
+A 25-metre swim would give a similar competition time to the 100 metres sprinter, while a 200-metre effort could give a race duration between 1½ to 2 minutes, and an endurance event of 1500 metres may require between 14 to 20 minutes, depending on age, standard and gender.

 This range of events means that a variety of forms of conditioning are needed to match the demands of the race event.
 Although a training regimen of mixed paces will be used by all swimmers, the sprinter will clearly be logging fewer but faster training lengths for preparation, while the endurance counterpart will log considerably more lengths at a more sedate tempo.